 (B) are cross referenced in Section 19; or

-(C) are not limited in applicability to the CAISO Controlled Grid, the CAISO Balancing Authority Area, or the CAISO Markets.
+(C) are included in Section 1 or Appendix A.

 (c) Inconsistency Between Provisions.
 If there is an inconsistency between a provision in this Section 19 and another provision of the CAISO Tariff regarding the rights or obligations of RC Customers, the provision in Section 19 shall prevail to the extent of the inconsistency.

 (d) Inconsistency With Requirements of NERC Reliability Standards.
-If there is an inconsistency between a provision in this Section 19 and an obligation or requirement set forth in an applicable NERC Reliability Standard, the NERC Reliability Standard shall prevail to the extent of the inconsistency.
+If there is an inconsistency between a provision in this Section 19 or any other CAISO Tariff provision applied to RC Customers through Section 19 and an obligation or requirement set forth in an applicable NERC Reliability Standard, the NERC Reliability Standard shall prevail to the extent of the inconsistency.

 19.2 Access to RC Services